Methods Summary and Data Tables

 1. Use the absolute quantitative thresholds of the SDGs and targets: e.g., zero poverty, universal school completion, universal access to water and sanitation, full gender equality.

-2. Where no explicit SDG target is available, apply the principle of “leave no one behind” to set the upper bound to universal access, or zero deprivation.
+2. Where no explicit SDG target is available, apply the principle of “Leave-No-One-Behind” to set the upper bound to universal access, or zero deprivation.

 3. Where science-based targets exist that must be achieved by 2030 or later, use these to set the 100% upper bound (e.g., zero greenhouse gas emissions from CO₂ as required by no later than 2050 to limit global warming to 1.5°C, 100% sustainable management of fisheries).